-The monitoring system comprises a bespoke system utilising proprietary acoustical components, customised power and communications hardware and the SoundScience SmataData software.
+The SoundScience monitoring system continues to be a critical component in the management of shipping noise and is now viewed as a permanent operational tool for the Shore Officers at the Wharf.
+It comprises a bespoke system utilising proprietary acoustical components, customised power and communications hardware and the SoundScience SmataData software.
 The system has been configured to monitor and record single channel 1/3 octave noise levels, audio and coinciding meteorological data (precipitation, wind speed and wind direction).
 This takes noise monitoring information gathered from the wharf, together with the meteorological information, and calculations performed using the ENM algorithm to predict noise levels at six receivers along the shoreline on Prince Charles Parade.